Learn How to Force Spring Blossoms Indoors

 It’s especially gratifying when you cultivate them yourself in the dead of winter, with a process called “forcing.”

-This means recreating the cold of winter, the warmth of spring, and the rain that falls, to coax flowers to open before they would normally.
+Forcing practices mimic the cold of winter, the warmth of spring, and the rain that falls, coaxing flowers to open earlier than usual.

 Coaxing indoor blooming is a favorite pastime of gardeners who find it difficult to wait for the ground to thaw and outdoor gardening to resume.